Teen Top: 2015–2016: Natural Born and Red Point

-TOP Media was announced Teen Top hold their exclusive overseas solo concert "My Dear Angels" in Los Angeles at the ORPHEUM TEATER on April 11.
-This event was cancelled due to internal funding issues; Team Angel takes full responsibility for the cancellation.
+TOP Media announced that Teen Top would hold their exclusive overseas solo concert "My Dear Angels" in Los Angeles at the ORPHEUM TEATER on April 11.
+This event was cancelled due to internal funding issues, and Team Angel took full responsibility for the cancellation.

-Their 6th mini album entitled "Natural Born Teen Top" on June 22 and the same day released the music video to the title song "Ah-Ah" a song written and produced by Black Eyed Pilseung and Sam Lewis.
+Their 6th mini album entitled "Natural Born Teen Top" was released on June 22.
+On the same day, they released the music video to the title song "Ah-Ah" - a song written and produced by Black Eyed Pilseung and Sam Lewis.
 After its release, "Natural Born Teen Top" debuted at No. 1 on South Korean Gaon Albums chart as well as No. 13 on Billboard's World Albums chart.

-On July 4, Teen Top held their 5th Anniversary Concert in Tokyo, Japan continued with stops in Seoul, Nagoya, Kobe and will end in Fukuoka on August 17.
+On July 4, Teen Top held their 5th Anniversary Concert in Tokyo, Japan, continued with stops in Seoul, Nagoya, Kobe and endend in Fukuoka on August 17.
 The group also attended KCON in New York alongside Girls' Generation and other artists on August 8, 2015.

-On July 31, Teen Top released digital single "Except for Me" for Brave Brothers 10th Anniversary album.
+On July 31, Teen Top released the digital single "Except for Me" for Brave Brothers 10th Anniversary album.

 Teen Top was a part of the 2015 Feel Korea in New Delhi tour in India, performing on August 29 at New Delhi's Sirifort Auditorium.

 On January 17, the music video for the title track, Warning Sign, came out.
 The next day on January 18, 2016, Teen Top released the mini album, Red Point.
 The album came in two versions: Chic ver. and Urban ver.

 2017–2019: High Five and L.Joe controversy

 In early 2017, L.Joe cleared evidence of the group from his social media, deleting "Teen Top" from his Instagram username and turning his account private.
 On February 10, it was revealed that he had requested a termination of contract with his agency, TOP Media, after L.Joe reportedly had wanted more solo activities and was subsequently restricted.

 On April 10, 2017, Teen Top released their second studio album titled High Five and continued to promote as five.

 On May 8, 2018, Teen Top released their eighth EP, Seoul Night, with the title track of the same name.
 The EP was released in two versions.
 On May 11, Teen Top's first stage for this comeback was held on M Countdown, performing "Seoul Night" and "Let's Play".

-On July 3, 2018, Teen Top released TEEN TOP STORY: 8PISODE, with the title track "Lovers."
+On July 3, 2018, Teen Top released TEEN TOP STORY: 8PISODE, with the title track "Lovers".
 This is the repackage of their eighth EP Seoul Night.

 On June 4, 2019, Teen Top came back with their ninth EP DEAR.
-N9NE, with the title track "Run Away."
+N9NE, with the title track "Run Away".